12 Accelerated Nursing Programs in Florida (BSN & MSN) – 2023

 When you enroll for the Accelerated BSN at Keiser you can expect to graduate with desirable nursing characteristics such as compassion, patient centric approach and an ability to provide competent nursing care in a variety of settings.
 This 16 month-program trains students to use evidence-based knowledge and skills that are related to disease management and health and wellness, thereby working towards improving patient outcomes.
 The program encourages research and translating the derived data into nursing practice, enabling graduates to be better equipped at addressing common clinical scenarios in the complex healthcare system.

-What Next in FL After Completing My Accelerated Nursing Program?
+What Next After Completing My Accelerated Nursing Program in FL?

 Completing your accelerated nursing program in Florida is a huge step, and it opens the door to many career opportunities.
 Before going to work, you will need to get your license from the Florida Board of Nursing and find the employer that works best for your needs.